FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

 ## catching the ferry to east java

-After having spent two weeks in Bali, we felt it was time to move on, and so we decided to drive up to Gilimanuk Port to catch the ferry across to Java.
-Apparently not many tourists do this as every single passenger was a local, and we definitely got some looks.
-The ferry took about an hour to cross the bay.
+After having spent two weeks in Bali, we felt it was time to move on, and so we decided to drive up to Gilimanuk Port to catch the ferry across to Java The ferry took about an hour to cross the bay.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54221867254_3e71a68ac5_h.jpg" width="750px" alt="The Ferry">